-The latest releases of the following Mitel virtual appliances are supported on Hyper-V when installed in the standalone product-Hyper-V Server 2012 R2-and when installed as a role in Windows Server 2012 R2.
+The latest releases of the following Mitel virtual appliances are supported on Hyper-V when installed in the standalone product-Hyper-V Server 2012 R2 and 2016-and when installed as a role in Windows Server 2012 R2 and 2016.
 Older versions of Hyper-V and older versions of the Mitel products are not supported.

 - MiVoice Business

 - MiVoice Business Express

 - MiCollab

 - MiCollab Client

-- NuPoint Unified Messaging
+- NuPoint Unified Messaging (no longer available for purchase in stand-alone mode)

 - MiVoice Border Gateway

 - MiContact Center (also tested in Microsoft Hyper-V Server 2008)